Entanglement of formation of mixed many-body quantum states via Tree Tensor Operators

 Once the TTO is built, we proceed to calculate the optimization from Eq.~\eqref{EOF:eq:EOF_definition2} on the top tensor $R$.
 To build sets of $\mathcal{U}$ matrices, we fix a value for $\nstates \geq \nstates_0$ and parameterize a Hermitian matrix $A = A^{\dagger}$ of dimensions $\nstates \times \nstates$.
 Then, we get the corresponding unitary from $U = \exp\{iA\}$, and finally we take $K_0$ random rows of $U$ to build $\mathcal{U}$.
 For every column of $R' = R \mathcal{U}$, its entanglement entropy is calculated via $\Svn = -\sum_i s_i^2 \log s_i^2$, where the singular values $s_i$ are obtained by a singular value decomposition (SVD).
 In the results section, entropies are expressed in basis of $\log_2$, so that a Bell pair defines the unit of entanglement.
 For a given $K \geq K_0$, minimization in the space of the $\mathcal{U}$ is carried out via direct search methods, but other choices are possible.
 Extensive proofs of the stability of this method, as well as some results on many-body random density matrices, are provided in the SM.
 Convergence of the minima is rapidly reached when increasing $K \geq K_0$.
 For all practical purposes, choosing $K \approx K_0$ is often sufficient to achieve close convergence (see SM).
 We stress that, even in case of incomplete or failed convergence, our method still provides an upper bound to the actual \eof of the quantum state.
 In particular, in every case we could check, the results provided tight bounds.
+The accuracy and convergence of the \eof estimation is discussed in detail in the SM: we $(i)$ benchmark the optimization procedure applied to exact states of small systems, whose \eof is known a priori, and $(ii)$ test how state compression into a TTO affects the \eof computation, by comparing optimizations done on the approximate root tensor $R$ and on the exact $X$, for thermal states of small systems.

 {\it Results} $-$ We consider two well-known prototype quantum critical spin-$\frac{1}{2}$ models as benchmarks~\cite{Takahashi_book99}: specifically, the Ising model

 in a transverse field $h$, and the XXZ model